tancredelg/simple-file-system/README.md

 | Direct data block pointer 12    |
 | Single-level indirect pointer 1 |

-Each field is 4B, so the total inode size is (1 + 12 + 1) * 4 = 56B.
+In practice, the block pointers are all stored together in an array of size 13 - the first 12 are the direct pointers, and the last slot is for the indirect pointer.
+The type of the size and pointers alike are all int, so the total size of the Inode struct is 56B.

-Unlike the super block, multiple inodes can occupy the same block consecutively, and even be split over 2 blocks, so the only space wasted is in the last block of the inode table, i.e. the leftover space in the block containing the last inode.
+Unlike the super block, multiple inodes will occupy the same block consecutively, and could even be split over 2 blocks, so the only space wasted is in the last block of the inode table, i.e. the leftover space in the block containing the last inode.

 With 12 direct pointers and 1 single-level indirect pointer, an inode can point to up to `12 + (1 * (1024 / 4)) = 268`